 The average prices of both owning a home and renting an apartment are key factors to consider.
 Depending on where they stand, you might be more inclined to lean toward owning or renting.

 When does it make sense to rent?
 You might be better off renting an apartment when you are just entering the workforce or when you do not have much ready cash.

 Renting makes sense for people who are more likely to move in a short period.
-This is often the case with people who are just starting their careers.
+That is often the case with people who are just starting their careers.
 You may be assigned a job in a new part of town.
 You might find a better position in another part of the country.
 In either case, you want to be able to move in a hurry.
-If you own a home, you'll have to sell it.
+If you own a home, you will have to sell it.
 Selling a home can take months.
-If you rent, depending on when your lease ends, you can simply move.
+If you rent, depending on when your lease ends, you can just move.

 Renting also makes sense if you do not have much available cash.
 Most conventional mortgage lenders require a down payment of at least 5 percent of a home's purchase price for those with excellent credit.
 For a moderately priced house of $200,000, that comes out to a down payment of $10,000.
 That is a lot of cash to scrape together.
 It might make sense to rent until you can save that down payment money.

 Renting might also be a better option when you have a low credit score.
 Lenders depend on your three-digit credit score for loan approval and interest rate determinations.
 If you have a history of missed payments and high credit card debt, your credit score might be low.
 Lenders reserve their best interest rates for those borrowers who have FICO credit scores of 740 or higher.
 If yours is far lower than that, you might not qualify for a loan.
 Moreover, if you do, it will be at a high interest rate.
 It might make sense, then, to rent until you can boost that score by practicing good financial habits.